 Kathleen Cleland Moyer and John Moyer founded Backyard Theatre in Kitchener in 2010 but their work unearthing important local stories has been going on for much longer.
-Backyard Theatre engages theatre professionals and community members to build an unforgettable theatre experience that connects us and transforms us.
+Backyard Theatre engages theatre professionals and community members to build an unforgettable theatre experience that seeks to connect us and transform us.

 Read the recent Record article on the story of Backyard Theatre!

-Kathleen Cleland Moyer writes, directs, and produces plays that feature original stories that matter.
-She strives to engage the community and professional artists at every point in the theatre making process, from discovering the story to bringing it to life on stage.
+Kathleen Cleland Moyer writes and directs plays that feature original stories that matter to the community in which they are performed.
+She strives to engage community and professional artists at every point in the theatre making process--from discovering the story--to bringing it to life on stage.
 Kathleen has been writing and directing plays since the early nineties.
 In 2010 she and John Moyer officially launched Backyard Theatre in Kitchener.
 Recent Backyard Theatre plays include:

 The Other Side of the River (Historical Drama.
 Written from 2015-2018.
 Produced in 2019).
 Written in consultation with three Six Nations consultants, The Other Side of the River is based on a true and riveting family story from early Canada that explores identity, love, loyalty, and betrayal.